ERCP stands for endoscopic retrograde cholangio pancreatography. It can help to diagnose conditions of the liver, bile ducts, pancreas or gallbladder.

 - warfarin (Coumadin)

 You usually have an injection of sedation first to make you very drowsy.
-Your doctor might spray the back of your throat with local anaesthetic to make it easier to swallow the endoscopy tube.
+Your doctor might spray the back of your throat with a local anaesthetic to make it easier to swallow the endoscopy tube.

 Your doctor can take samples of cells from the bile ducts using a brush (brush cytology).
 And they may also take pieces of tissue (biopsies).
 They send these samples to the laboratory for examination under a microscope.
+They may also take some photographs.

 After the test